 Golden Retriever – Adaptability and Trainability

 Golden Retrievers are not difficult to train at all.
 On the contrary, their intelligence means that they are instinctively obedient and tend to take very well to training, especially when it involves positive reinforcement.
-They do not require harsh training and care should be taken to ensure this is avoided to prevent a negative mental impact.
+They do not require harsh conditioning, and care should be taken to ensure this is avoided to prevent a negative mental impact.

 Golden Retrievers – Fun Facts